HadrienG2/code-that-counts/src/ilp.md

 You see, modern CPUs are superscalar, which means that they can do multiple things per clock cyle.
 In the case of my Zen 2 CPU, you can check [over at uops.info](https://uops.info/html-instr/INC_R64.html) that it can actually do four integer increments per cycle.
-So, how come we only get one ?
+So, how come we only get one?

-Well, the CPU may only execute multiple instructions at the same time if these instructions are independent from each other.
-Here, each counter value depends on the previous one, so the increments are not independent.
-To get instruction level parallelism, we need to maintain multiple independent counters and spread the counting work across them.
-Let's do exactly that :
+The problem here is that the CPU may only execute multiple instructions at the same time if these instructions are independent from each other.
+But here, each counter value depends on the previous one, so the counter increments are not independent and must await each other.
+To get instruction level parallelism, we need to maintain multiple independent counters and spread the counting work across them like this:

 ```rust,no_run
 {{#include ../counter/src/lib.rs:ilp}}